CityofToronto/bdit_data-sources/volumes/vds/readme.md

     2. [vds_pull_vdsvehicledata](#vds_pull_vdsvehicledata)
     3. [vds_monitor](#vds_monitor)

 # Introduction
+The `vds` schema in bigdata will eventually fully replace the old `rescu` schema.
+The renaming of the schema represents that RESCU detectors are only one type of "vehicle detector system" (VDS) the City operates.

+Improvements over the old `rescu` schema:
+1. The data pipeline is now pulling from farther upstream which has increased data availability.
+2. Raw data (20 seconds for RESCU) is now included via the `vds.raw_vdsdata` table which allows investigation into the accuracy of 15 minute counts.
+-The table `vds.counts_15min` (formerly `rescu.volumes_15min`) now includes extra columns (num_lanes, expected_bins, num_obs, num_distinct_lanes) to enable accuracy checks.
+-The table `vds.counts_15min_bylane` includes the 15 minute detectors counts by lane, which can be used to verify that all lane sensors are working, or to investigate lane by lane traffic distribution.
+3. Individual vehicle detections records are included in the `vds.raw_vdsvehicledata` table which allows us to investigate the speed and length distribution (and possibly following distance?) of vehicles passing the detectors.

-VDS data is pulled daily using by the Airflow DAGs described in [DAG Design](#dag-design) from ITS Central database.
-The dags need to be run on-prem to access ITSC.
+VDS data is pulled daily at 4AM from ITS Central database by the Airflow DAGs described in [DAG Design](#dag-design).
+The dags need to be run on-prem to access ITSC database and are hosted on Morbius.

-VDS system consists of:
+VDS system consists of various vehicle detectors:
-    division_id=2:
+**division_id=2:**
-        -RESCU loop/radar detectors
+&nbsp; 1.
+RESCU loop/radar detectors
-        -Blue City VDS
+&nbsp; 2.
+Blue City VDS
-        -SmartCity sensors
+&nbsp; 3.
+SmartCity sensors
-    division_id=8001: (Only 1 day sample pulled)
+**division_id=8001**: (Only 1 day sample pulled)
-        -Intersection signal detectors + Special Detectors (Special Function and Preemption detectors)
+&nbsp; 1.
+Intersection signal detectors (DET)
+&nbsp; 2.
+Signal Preemption Detectors (PE)
+&nbsp; 3.
+Special Function Detectors (SF)

 # Table Structure
 ## vds.raw_vdsdata